7 on 7 Tournament Rules

 • A ball fumbled FORWARD will be put into play at the point it was fumbled.

-• All fumbled balls remain with the team with possession (except on fourth downs in which the first down line was not reached).
+• All fumbled balls remain with the team with possession (except on fourth downs resulting in a turnover).

 • Either team may advance a fumble that is caught in the air before reaching the ground.
 An incomplete lateral is treated as a fumble and is whistled dead at the spot where it touches the ground.
 A backwards pass is considered a lateral and is also dead at the spot where it touches the ground.